A Will ensures the people you care about are looked after. Leaving a gift to St Luke's is an extra way to care.

 "I was in Croatia with my children for the Summer when my brother called me with the news.
 Although cancer hadn't been confirmed, I somehow knew that it would be terminal.
 It's difficult to say how I felt then.
 My father was admitted to St Luke's In-Patient Unit.
 While we were there, ALL the staff were so unbelievably nice to us.
 I haven't got words to describe our appreciation.
 My father had known about St Luke's for a long time and he left £5,000 in his Will to St Luke's."

-For information on why and how to write a will you can see our frequently asked questions page or contact us on 020 8382 8097.
+For information on why and how to write a will you can see our frequently asked questions page or contact our Legacy Officer on 020 8382 8097.
 We will be more than happy to send you our information booklet or meet with you to discuss exactly how your gift could help the hospice.